sourceallies/rtl-mock-component/README.md

 ## The Problem

 [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) is a popular testing library for react applications.
-It fundamentally changed how react applicatios are tested by advocating for a "deep by default" rendering strategy and asserting and interacting with a component more inline with the way a human does.
+It fundamentally changed how react applications are tested by advocating for a "deep by default" rendering strategy and asserting and interacting with a component more inline with the way a human does.

-While I generally agree with Kent C. Dodds that we shouldn't mock every component any more than we should mock every private function in a module, there are times in more complicated applications where rendering complicated child components is impractical and difficualt to maintain.
+While I generally agree with Kent C. Dodds that we shouldn't mock every component any more than we should mock every private function in a module, there are times in more complicated applications where rendering complicated child components is impractical and difficult to maintain.

 ## The Solution